snpsuen/Cross-border-sockets-between-Kubernetes-pods/README.md

 Running on the backend node, the server is designed to perform the following key tasks.

-1. Call system(3) to use the cictl CLI to retrieve the container ID and process ID <pid> the front pod.
+1. Call system(3) to use the crictl CLI to retrieve the container ID and process ID $pid the front pod.
-2. Open /proc/<pid>/ns/net that represents the Linux network namespace of the front end container process.
+2. Open /proc/$pid/ns/net that represents the Linux network namespace of the front end container process.
 3. Call setns(3)